BurnOutTrader/fund-forge/ff_strategies/README.md

         // the sender for the strategy events strategy_event_sender,

-        // backtest_delay: An Option<Duration> we can pass in a delay for market replay style backtesting, this will be ignored in live trading.
-        None,

         //if Some(buffer) we will use the buffered backtesting or buffered live trading engines / handlers.
         //If None we will use the unbuffered versions of backtest engine or handlers.
 The backtesting versions will try to simulate the event flow of their respective live handlers.
         //this allows us full control over how the strategy buffers data and how it processes data, in live trading.